Alzheimer's Facilities: How to Find Proper Residential Care for Alzheimer's Patients

 - Does the staff keep the facility clean and orderly?

 While it's not an exhaustive list, these questions should help you to determine whether a specific facility is right for your loved one.

-Additionally, it would help if you visited Alzheimer's facilities at different times of the day and evening and on different days.
+Also, it would help if you visited Alzheimer's facilities at different times of the day and evening and on different days.
 This can help you get a better feel for the staff and atmosphere.
-The staff on duty may be outstanding on some days and less on others.
+The staff on duty are outstanding on some days and less on others.
 You'll want to investigate as much as possible to get the most accurate impression.

 Everything else flows from the attentiveness, professionalism, and compassion of the facility's staff.
-A facility could be brand new and the picture of perfection, but if the staff is subpar, the new facility won't matter to you or your loved one.
+A facility could be brand new and the picture of perfection.
+But if the staff is subpar, the new facility won't matter to you or your loved one.

 Evaluate On-Site Medical Care

-Related to staffing concerns, you should also investigate the facility's policy for medical care.
+You should also investigate the facility's policy for medical care.
 Alzheimer's patients are overwhelmingly older patients who also suffer the physical problems of an older person.

-Regarding Alzheimer-related drugs, you should inquire about the facility's policy on administering behavior-controlling drugs.
-Late-stage Alzheimer's patients can be aggressive and paranoid and suffer from anxiety and insomnia.
+On Alzheimer-related drugs, you should ask about the facility's policy on administering behavior-controlling drugs.
+Late-stage Alzheimer's patients can get aggressive and paranoid and suffer from anxiety and insomnia.
+Drugs can suppress some of these symptoms and make life more comfortable for residents.
+But you don't want your loved one to get sedated if they don't need it.

 Evaluate the Condition and Upkeep of Alzheimer's Facilities